AMIS-Services/code-cafe/README.md

 * 31/01 ZSH and OhMyZSH - https://ohmyz.sh/  Linux Shell
 * 31/01 Katacoda - browser based sandboxes and tutorials environment (with the option of defining your own tutorials running on Katacoda servers)
 * 31/01 Cypress Testing - automated unit testing of browser applications (Selenium++): https://www.cypress.io/
+* 02/04 LastPass - https://www.lastpass.com/ LastPass remembers all your passwords, so you don't have to.
+* 02/04 Kafka Connect
+* 02/04 Adobe XD - design tool for web and mobile apps - https://www.adobe.com/products/xd.html
+* 02/04 Node Red
+* 02/04 Kibana

 ## Planned for the upcoming Code Cafe
-* LastPass - https://www.lastpass.com/ LastPass remembers all your passwords, so you don't have to.
-* Node Red
-* Kafka Connect
-* Adobe XD - design tool for web and mobile apps - https://www.adobe.com/products/xd.html
-* Kibana
+-

 ## Possible Topics on the Menu of the Code Café
+* ArrangoDB - multimodel store, somewhat similar to MongoDB; newer, less mature, much nicer UI, good geo support (with ui openstreetmap integration). tip from Thijs van Ulden - https://www.arangodb.com/
+* BigQuery - Google Column Store -
 * p5.js a JS client-side library for creating graphic and interactive experiences, based on the core principles of Processing. - https://p5js.org/
 * Google Container Diff - utility to compare two container images and find differences
 * Skaffold - command line tool that facilitates continuous development for Kubernetes applications